woc-hack/tutorial/README.md

-The technical dependencies have been extracted by parsing the content of all blobs related to several different languages: and are located in `/da?_data/basemaps/gz/c2PtAbflPkgFullUX.s` wirt X ranging from 0 to 127 based on the 7 bits in the first byte of the commit sha1.
+The technical dependencies have been extracted by parsing the content of all blobs related to several different languages: and are located in `/da?_data/basemaps/gz/c2PtAbflPkgFullUX.s` with X ranging from 0 to 127 based on the 7 bits in the first byte of the commit sha1.